The Ultimate Travel Guide to Barcelona for Travelers

 Montjuïc Castle and Cable Car

 Constructed starting in 1640, Montjuïc Castle has seen many battles because of its strategic defensive position on top of Montjuïc mountain.
-Once captured by Napolean during the Napoleonic Wars, Montjuïc Castle is most notable for its use as a torture facility for both sides during the Spanish Civil War.
+Once captured by Napoleon during the Napoleonic Wars, Montjuïc Castle is most notable for its use as a torture facility for both sides during the Spanish Civil War.

 If you have the time, you can pay to tour the inside of the castle.
 Otherwise, I would suggest taking a walk around the perimeter of the castle to check out the fortifications.